Maayavan: Plot

-The film commences with the demise of a prominent neurologist named Pramodh (R. Amarendran).
+The film commences with the demise of Pramodh (R. Amarendran), a prominent neurologist.
 His gym trainer Dheena (Sai Dheena) is seen paying respects at the funeral before leaving.
 The plot then shifts to a young crime inspector named Kumaran (Sundeep Kishan), who is chasing a petty thief and witnesses Dheena murdering his wife.
 Kumaran chases Dheena, who corners him and halts him with a blow to his head.
 In an ensuing tussle, Kumaran manages to kill Dheena.

 A meeting with psychiatrist Aadhirai (Lavanya Tripathi) ends on a rough note when she deems him medically unfit to rejoin the police force.
 Later, when he faces symptoms which attribute to PTSD, he mends his ways with Aadhirai, who helps him overcome his disorder.
-A second murder happens in which a famous actress, Vishma (Akshara Gowda) is killed.
+A second murder happens in which a famous actress, Vishma (Akshara Gowda), is killed.
 Kumaran visits the spot and gets stressed and shocked upon finding similar bloodstains from the earlier murder and the same brand of cigarette smoked by the murderer.
-Aadhirai finds him, treats him for his PTSD, and makes him normal.
+Aadhirai finds him, treats his PTSD, and helps him recover.
 Kumaran meets with Rudhran (Daniel Balaji) and introduces Aadhirai to him as a motivational speaker.
 Kumaran, now fitter, sets out his investigation and finds that a makeup man named Gopi (Mime Gopi) must have done the murder as he is the prime suspect.
 Upon investigation, he gets to know that Gopi and Dheena showed a different behavior a few days before they committed the murders.
-Kumaran tracks down Gopi, but he jumps to his death before confessing anything.
+Kumaran tracks down Gopi, but the latter jumps to his death before confessing anything.

 The next murder happens, and the victim is another scientist named Narayanan (Kathi Ravi).
 Kumaran tries to find shreds of evidence in Narayanan's home and finds a book written by Rudhran.
 Thinking that Rudhran might know the scientist, Kumaran visits his office and finds that his behavior has changed.
-His dog starts to bark at him, and he has also started to smoke recently, that too the same brand that was found in the earlier murders.
+His dog starts to bark at him, and he has also started to smoke recently, that too the same cigarette brand that was found in the earlier murders.
 Kumaran deduces that some strange thing is happening, and Rudhran could either be murdered or become the next murderer.
-He nabs Rudhran when he shows his more ruthless and cold-blooded side when he kills his dog.
+He nabs Rudhran after the latter shows his more ruthless and cold-blooded side when he kills his dog.
 Kumaran takes Rudhran into custody.
 While signing on the FIR, Rudhran signs a different name but corrects it to his sign.
 Kumaran notices this and finds out that the first sign was signed "Pramodh".